cagedcrown/cagedcrown.github.io/_posts/blog/2015-01-03-hosting-your-site-on-github.md

 ---
 layout: article
-title: "Hosting your site on Github in 5 Minutes"
+title: "Hosting your site on Github in 10 Minutes or less"
 categories: blog
 date: 2015-01-11
 modified:
-excerpt: How to host your site on Github using a NameCheap domain name in 10 Minutes or less.
+excerpt: The quick and easy way to host your site on github Using a NameCheap domain name in 10 Minutes or less.
 tags: []
 image:
   feature: